Rationale and impact

-Full details of the evidence and the committee's discussion are in evidence review I: Dietary management and fluid restriction.
+Full details of the evidence and the committee's discussion are in evidence review I: dietary management and fluid restriction.

 No evidence was identified to support any particular strategy for timing of review for people on RRT or conservative management.
-Because of the lack of evidence, considerable variation in current practice and the likely resource implications of a practice recommendation, the committee made a research recommendation to inform future guidance.
+Because of the lack of evidence, considerable variation in current practice and the likely resource implications of a practice recommendation, the committee made a recommendation for research to inform future guidance.

-Full details of the evidence and the committee's discussion are in evidence review J: Frequency of review.
+Full details of the evidence and the committee's discussion are in evidence review J: frequency of review.